sonic-net/SONiC/doc/monitoring_containers/monitoring_containers.md

 get restarted, thus increasing the likelihood of entering a healthy state.

 We implemented this feature by employing the existing monit and supervisord system tools.
-* we used monit system tool to detect whether a process is running or not and whether the resource usage of a docker container is beyond the pre-defined threshold.
+1. We used monit system tool to detect whether a process is running or not and whether the resource usage of a docker container is beyond the pre-defined threshold.
-* we leveraged the mechanism of event listener in supervisord to auto-restart a docker container if one of its critical processes exited unexpectedly.
+2. We leveraged the mechanism of event listener in supervisord to auto-restart a docker container if one of its critical processes exited unexpectedly.
-* we also added a knob to make this auto-restart feature dynamically configurable.
+3. We also added a knob to make this auto-restart feature dynamically configurable.
   Specifically users can run CLI to configure this feature residing in Config_DB as enabled/disabled state.